-Because the Nvidia binary driver is not supported or included in Fedora, do not use system configuration tools to setup the display.
-To modify the display such as changing the screen resolution or color depth, edit the X configuration file manually.
+Because the Nvidia binary driver is not supported or included in Fedora, do not use the standard system configuration tools to setup the display.
+To modify display properties such as screen resolution or color depth, edit the X configuration file manually.